Become a more intentional, people-centered leader in just 10 weeks. Join the Leading to Learn Accelerator starting October 11.

 You will also have the opportunity to participate in optional experiences during the week that could include (depends on interest and availability):

 - Early morning walks to local temples and shrines

 - Morning jog along the Sumida river or Tokyo Castle

 Consider extending your visit to Japan

-Extend your stay in Tokyo and witness the Grand Sumo tournament (held in May in Tokyo), visit famous temples and shrines, take part in a Tokyo food tour, or experience Tokyo nightlife.
+Extend your stay and witness the Grand Sumo tournament (held in May in Tokyo), visit famous temples and shrines, take part in a food tour, or experience Tokyo nightlife.
 We can provide suggestions for sightseeing and special experiences in Tokyo.